DavidCMejia/GradeTrackingSystem/README.md

 3. When the student is created, create a course and enroll the student to the course (You can assign multiple students to a course but only one professor)
 4. Create a grade for the student
 5. Create a Schedule

+Note: If you want admin access, select Professor Role then click access and user "admin" as a user and password.